Luis Arraez Player Props: Marlins vs. Mets

-Luis Arraez -- 2-for-4 with a double and an RBI in his last game -- will be in action for the Miami Marlins against the New York Mets, with David Peterson on the mound, on March 31 at 6:40 PM ET.
+After going 1-for-3 in his last game, Luis Arraez and the Miami Marlins take on the New York Mets (who will hand the ball to Tylor Megill) at 4:10 PM ET on Saturday.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Mets.
+He had a one-hit performance in his most recent game (1-for-3) against the Mets.

 Luis Arraez Game Info & Props vs. the Mets